cpenv/autocpenv/README.rst

 Options
 -------
 - State: How this event plug-in should respond to events.
-If Global, all jobs and slaves will trigger the events for this plugin.
-If Opt-In, jobs and slaves can choose to trigger the events for this plugin.
+If Global, all jobs and workers will trigger the events for this plugin.
+If Opt-In, jobs and workers can choose to trigger the events for this plugin.
 If Disabled, no events are triggered for this plugin.
 - CPENV_HOME: Path to cpenv home.
 Defaults to a local directory.
 Can be set to a shared network location.
 Place a config.yml file within the home directory to configure repositories.
 See the cpenv documentation for more info.
 - Plugin Mapping: Mapping of deadline plugins to cpenv environments.
 Each line should start with a deadline plugin and end with a space separate list of cpenv environment paths.